headerskill/SOC-Automation-Project/README.md

 # SOC-Automation-Project
 Using wazuh , TheHive and Suffle
 ## Overview
-This project demonstrates the design and implementation of a Security Operations Center (SOC) automation environment using Wazuh, TheHive, Shuffle, and Sysmon within a virtualized lab environment.
+This project demonstrates the design and implementation of a Security Operations Center (SOC) automation lab using Wazuh, TheHive, Shuffle, Sysmon, and VirusTotal within a virtualized environment.

-The objective is to automate threat detection, alert enrichment, case management, and incident response workflows.
-The lab simulates real-world attack scenarios, including credential dumping using Mimikatz, allowing security analysts to observe how alerts are generated, processed, enriched, and escalated through an automated SOC pipeline
+The primary objective of this project was to build an automated incident detection and response pipeline that mirrors the workflow of a modern SOC.
+Rather than manually investigating every alert, the environment automatically detects suspicious activity, enriches alerts with threat intelligence, creates incidents, and notifies analysts for further investigation.

+To validate the effectiveness of the solution, a credential-dumping attack using Mimikatz was simulated on a Windows endpoint.
+This allowed the complete alert lifecycle to be observed, from event generation and detection to enrichment, case creation, and analyst notification.

+Through this project, I gained hands-on experience with SIEM, SOAR, threat intelligence integration, detection engineering, and incident response processes commonly used in enterprise security environments.

 ## Project Architecture

-Components
+### Components and its purpose

-### Component	Purpose

 * Wazuh	SIEM and XDR platform for log collection, analysis, and threat detection
 * Sysmon	Advanced Windows event logging and telemetry generation